Microdata and TableBuilder: Sun protection behaviours

 Accessing the data

-TableBuilder - an online tool for creating tables and graphs.
+TableBuilder - produce your own tables and graphs.

 Detailed microdata - approved users can access a remote desktop environment in DataLab for in-depth and interactive data analysis using a range of statistical software packages.